extemporelang/extemporelang.github.io/_docs/guides/pattern-language.md

 ### Connecting your editor

-TODO add links to other relevant docs

-This guide assumes that you've got Extempore up and running (either from a binary or built it yourself) and you've set up and connected your text editor to an Extempore process.
-If not, follow those links until you're looking at something like this---the details will be different, but the third (and final) _New Client Connection_ is the sign that your text editor is connected and ready to send code to Extempore.
+This guide assumes that you've [got Extempore up and running]({{site.baseurl}}{% link _docs/overview/using-extempore.md %}) (either from a binary or built it yourself) and you've set up and connected your text editor to an Extempore process.
+If not, follow the instructions at above link until you're looking at something like this---the details will be different, but the third (and final) _New Client Connection_ is the sign that your text editor is connected and ready to send code to Extempore.